readium-css

 --USER__textAlign

-Possible values: left (LTR) or right (RTL) justify
+Possible values: left (LTR) or right (RTL) start (logical property resolving to left in LTR, right in RTL) justify

 Required flag: --USER__advancedSettings: readium-advanced-on